Harvard Business Review

 HBR covers a wide range of topics that are relevant to various industries, management functions, and geographic locations.
 These include leadership, negotiation, strategy, operations, marketing, and finance.

 Harvard Business Review has published articles by Clayton Christensen, Peter F. Drucker, Justin Fox, Michael E. Porter, Rosabeth Moss Kanter, John Hagel III, Thomas H. Davenport, Gary Hamel, C. K. Prahalad, Vijay Govindarajan, Robert S. Kaplan, Rita Gunther McGrath and others.
 Several management concepts and business terms were first given prominence in HBR.

 Harvard Business Review's worldwide English-language circulation is 250,000.
-HBR licenses its content for publication in thirteen languages besides English.
+HBR licenses its content for publication in nine international editions.

 Background

 Early days

 Harvard Business Review began in 1922 as a magazine for Harvard Business School.
 Founded under the auspices of Dean Wallace Donham, HBR was meant to be more than just a typical school publication.
 "The paper [HBR] is intended to be the highest type of business journal that we can make it, and for use by the student and the business man.
 It is not a school paper," Donham wrote.
 Initially, HBR's focus was on macroeconomic trends, as well as on important developments within specific industries.

-Following World War II, HBR emphasized the cutting-edge management techniques that were developed in large corporations, like General Motors, during that time period.
-Over the next three decades, the magazine continued to refine its focus on general management issues that affect business leaders, billing itself as the "magazine for decision makers."
+Following World War II, HBR emphasized the cutting-edge management techniques that were developed in large corporations, such as General Motors, during that time.
+Over the next three decades, the magazine continued to refine its focus on general management issues that affect business leaders, billing itself as the "magazine for decision makers".
 Prominent articles published during this period include "Marketing Myopia" by Theodore Levitt and "Barriers and Gateways to Communication" by Carl R. Rogers and Fritz J. Roethlisberger.